Juliana Hall

 Juliana Hall (born 1958) is an American composer of art songs, monodramas, and vocal chamber music.
-She has been described by the NATS Journal of Singing as "one of our country’s most able and prolific art song composers for almost three decades" and, in discussing her 1989 song cycle Syllables of Velvet, Sentences of Plush, the Journal went on to assert that "Even at this very early stage in her life and career, Hall knew something about crafting music whose beauty could enhance the text at hand without drawing attention away from that text.
+She has been described by the National Association of Teachers of Singing's (NATS) Journal of Singing as "one of our country's most able and prolific art song composers for almost three decades" and, in discussing her 1989 song cycle Syllables of Velvet, Sentences of Plush, the journal went on to assert that "Even at this very early stage in her life and career, Hall knew something about crafting music whose beauty could enhance the text at hand without drawing attention away from that text.
 This is masterful writing in every respect."

 Early life

-Juliana Hall was born in Huntington, West Virginia in 1958 and grew up across the river in Chesapeake, Ohio.
-Her mother was a pianist and began teaching Juliana piano when she was six years of age.
+Juliana Hall was born in Huntington, West Virginia, in 1958 and grew up across the river in Chesapeake, Ohio.
+Her mother was a pianist and began teaching Juliana piano when she was six years old.
 She was active in the family church, where she played, sang, and wrote her first composition.
-Her grandparents provided inspiration too, exposing Juliana to folk music and poetry.
+Her grandparents also provided inspiration, exposing Juliana to folk music and poetry.

-Hall began her professional studies at the Cincinnati College-Conservatory of Music as a piano major (studying with Jeanne Kirstein), but the work she did in a composition for performers class demonstrated her potential as a composer.
+Hall began her professional studies at the Cincinnati College-Conservatory of Music as a piano major (studying with Jeanne Kirstein).
+Still, her work in a composition for performers class demonstrated her potential as a composer.
 After Kirstein died, Hall completed the final year of her bachelor's degree at the University of Louisville (where she studied with Lee Luvisi).
 Upon graduation, she moved to New York City to study piano (with Seymour Lipkin), sing in the choir of Madison Avenue Presbyterian Church, and usher at Carnegie Hall.

 After several years in New York, Hall went to graduate school at the Yale School of Music as a piano performance major (studying with Boris Berman), but also began formal composition lessons (with Martin Bresnick, Leon Kirchner, and Frederic Rzewski).
-At the urging of her composition teachers, she shifted her focus from piano to composition and in 1987 earned her master's degree.
+At the urging of her composition teachers, she shifted her focus from piano to composition and, in 1987, earned her master's degree.
 She then went to Minneapolis to finish her formal composition studies (with Dominick Argento).